 Single air mattresses

-These types of air mattresses are usually 10 inches or less and are mainly convenient for campers.
+These air mattresses are usually 10 inches or less and are mainly convenient for campers.

 Raised air mattresses